-- (g) Social communication skills development, language proficiency courses in English and other languages for business process outsourcing employment, such as call center and overseas job placement: - (h) Seminars in personality development, career counseling and job placement, work ethic and values; and - (i) Other preferred priority skills and trades training that may be needed by the people of Angeles City, Mabalacat City, and the Municipality of Magalang in the Province of Pampanga, to enhance their capacities for practical livelihood, gainful employment, and entrepreneurship skills. - SEC.
-5. Compliance with TESDA Requirements.
-The provisions of this Act notwithstanding, the Centers established herein shall become operationally effective only upon the determination and declaration of the TESDA, through the issuance of a formal recommendation and certificate of compliance, that the Centers have satisfactorily complied with the minimum requirements for quality standards prescribed by the TESDA governing the following competency assessment: (a) standard procedures and guidelines (SPGs) for the establishment and operation of a Center; (b) operational sustainability of the Centers established herein, in terms of licensed faculty-trainers and personnel, equipment, training and laboratory facilities, instructional materials, and other standard requirements as a
+- (h) Seminars in personality development, career counseling and job placement, and work ethic and values; and - (i) Other preferred priority skills and trades training that are relevant to the diverse needs of the three (3) host barangays, in particular, and the entire Novaliches area and Quezon City, in general, to enhance their capacities for practical livelihood, gainful employment, and entrepreneurial activities.

-Center: (c) sustainable funding source and allocation of budget requirement of the Centers herein established: (d) assurance that the training programs offered are fully aligned with the minimum standards of competency-based quality technical-vocational skills technology and the needs of the host area and adjacent communities served in the context of the Association of Southeast Asian Nations (ASEAN) and Philippine Qualifications Framework (PQF) for technical-vocational education; and (e) compliance with such other TESDA conditionalities and standards as may be necessary and applicable in establishing a Center.
+SEC.
+5. Compliance with TESDA Requirements. - The provisions of this Act notwithstanding, the establishment of the TESDA Training and Assessment Centers in the three (3) barangays of Pasong Putik, Bagbag and Sta.
+Monica in Novaliches, in the Fifth District of Quezon City, shall become operationally effective only upon the determination and declaration of the TESDA, through the issuance of a formal recommendation and certificate of compliance, that the Centers have satisfactorily complied with the minimum requirements for quality standards prescribed by the TESDA governing the following competency assessment: (a) standard procedures and guidelines (SPGs) for the establishment and operation of a TESDA-accredited training center; (b) operational sustainability of each of the Centers established herein, such as licensed faculty-trainors and personnel, equipment, training and laboratory facilities, instructional materials, and other standard requirements as TESDA-accredited training centers; (c) sustainable funding source and allocation of budget requirement of each of the Centers herein established; (d) assurance that the training programs offered in the Centers are fully aligned with the minimum standards of competency-based quality technical-vocational skills technology and the needs of the host sites and adjacent communities within the service area of the Centers; (e) program alignment of the curricular offerings of the Centers in the context of the Association of Southeast Asian Nations (ASEAN) and the Philippine Qualifications Framework (PQF) for technical-vocational education; and (f) compliance with such other TESDA conditionalities and standards in establishing a TESDA-accredited training and assessment center under this Act, as may be necessary and applicable.

 SEC.
-6. Administration. - The Centers shall each be headed by a Technical-Vocational Administrator, under the supervision of the TESDA, who shall render full-time service and be responsible for the administration and operation of each of the Centers.
+6. Administration. - Each of the three (3) Centers shall be headed by a Technical-Vocational Administrator under the supervision of the TESDA who shall render full-time service and be responsible for the administration and operation of each of the Centers.